European Traveler

 • Paris – 380 km / 4h30 (via Le Mans)

-Mont St Michel is probably best seen when traveling between Normandy and say the Loire region but it is also possible to do it as a day-trip from Brittany, Caen and other D-Day sites.
+Le Mont St Michel is probably best seen when traveling between Normandy and say the Loire region but it is also a very good day trip from Brittany, Caen, and other D-Day sites.

 Public transportation to Mont St Michel vastly improved in recent years with better bus and train coordination.
 However, there are gaps in the various timetables making it essential to double-check when return services depart.
-Omio is a good resource to check both trains and buses to Mont St Michel.
+Omio and Trainline are good resources to check both trains and buses to Mont St Michel.

 The closest train station to Mont St Michel is at Pontorson, which is used by local (TER) trains.
 However, long-distance arrivals on high-speed TGV trains will use Rennes (or less often Dol de Bretagne) and then use the Oui bus service run by French railways for the final stretch to Mont St Michel.